orbeon/orbeon-forms-doc/Form-Runner-~-APIs-~-Server-side-Embedding.md

 You deploy Form Runner in a separate web app, which can be located in the same servlet container as your web app or in a separate or even remote servlet container.

-Form runner must used "combined resources" to work.
+Form runner must use "combined resources" to work.
 This is the case by default in `prod` mode (see [[Run Modes|Installation ~ Run Modes]]), but if you happen to have setup Orbeon Forms in `dev` mode, make sure to add this property in your `properties-local.xml`:

 ```xml
 <property